Part 2. Objects

 5-1-10.
 RELEASE OF

-for access to or copies of information contained in obstruction evaluation study
+public for access to or copies of information contained in aeronautical study

 files are occasionally made to the regional offices.
 Such requests must be

-U.S.C.
-552), as implemented by part 7 of the Department of Transportation
+(5 U.S.C.
+552), as implemented by Part 7 of the Department of Transportation